sofiedejonge/South-Korean-authoritarian-presidential-rhetoric/README.md

 # South-Korean-authoritarian-presidential-rhetoric
-South Korean Presidential Rhetoric (1961–1992): A Computational Text Analysis
+South Korean Authoritarian Presidential Rhetoric (1961–1992): A Computational Text Analysis

 This project performs a computational text analysis on official South Korean presidential speeches delivered during a critical economic and political transition period (1961–1992).
 By combining Latent Dirichlet Allocation (LDA) topic modeling and dictionary-based sentiment analysis, this study examines how authoritarian and transitioning democratic regimes dynamically adapted their official discourse to secure political survival and manage domestic legitimacy crises.